drmdm/Whats-My-Melon/README.md

 Model Details:
 - 3 classes: watermelon, honeydew, canteloupe
-- 2200 training images and 500 test images per class
+- 6600 training images and 1500 test images
 - Uses 3 convolutional layers in Keras

 You can see the notebooks here: